Implicit regularization for deep neural networks driven by an Ornstein-Uhlenbeck like process: Introduction

-Theorem~\ref{thm:main}---when combined with results characterizing the local minima of the regularizer for specific network architectures---yields results like Theorem~\ref{thm:informal_1}, describing how ``simple'' models arise from stable parameter regimes when trained on ``simple'' datasets.
-We are optimistic that more results of this flavor are true.
-One additional example of such a conclusion is the following characterization of the stable zero training error solutions for 2 layer networks with logistic or hyperbolic tangent activations, when trained on a dataset that consists of a single labeled $d$-dimensional point.
+Finally, we consider the implicit regularizer in the case of a two layer network (with arbitrary width) with logistic or hyperbolic tangent activations, when trained on a dataset that consists of a single labeled $d$-dimensional point.
 The proof of this result is given in Appendix~\ref{ap:n=1}.

 \begin{theorem} Consider a dataset consisting of a single $d$-dimensional labeled point, $(x,y)$.
-Let $\theta = (\{c_i\}, \{w_i\})$ denote the parameters of a 2-layer network with arbitrary width, representing the function

-where the activation function $\sigma$ is either tanh or the logistic activation.
-If $\theta$ is ``non-repellent'' in the sense of Definition~\ref{def:nonrepellent}, then there exists $\alpha_1, \alpha_2$ and $\beta_1, \beta_2$ such that for each hidden unit $i$, either $c_i = \alpha_1$ and $\sigma(w_i^t x) = \beta_1$, or $c_i = \alpha_2$ and $\sigma(w_i^t x) = \beta_2$, or $c_i=\sigma(w_i^tx) = 0$.
+Let $\theta = (\{c_i\}, \{w_i\})$ denote the parameters of a 2-layer network with arbitrary width, representing the function $f_\theta(x) = \sum_{i=1}^n c_i \sigma (w_i^t x),$ where the activation function $\sigma$ is either tanh or the logistic activation.
+If $\theta$ corresponds to a model with zero training error for which the implicit regularizer of Equation~\ref{eq:implicit} is at a local minimum in the zero training error manifold, then there exists $\alpha_1, \alpha_2$ and $\beta_1, \beta_2$ such that for each hidden unit $i$, either $c_i = \alpha_1$ and $\sigma(w_i^t x) = \beta_1$, or $c_i = \alpha_2$ and $\sigma(w_i^t x) = \beta_2$, or $c_i=\sigma(w_i^tx) = 0$.
 In the case of tanh activations, $\alpha_1=-\alpha_2$ and $\beta_1=-\beta_2$. \end{theorem} The above theorem captures the sense that, despite having arbitrarily many hidden units, when trained on an extremely simple dataset consisting of a single training point, the stable parameters under the training dynamics with label noise correspond to simple models that do not leverage the full expressive power of the class of networks of the given size.
-This regularizing effect, however, does depend on the network structure; for example, for ReLU networks with a single layer of trainable weights, the implicit regularizer of Equation~\ref{eq:regularizer-intro} is constant---depending only on the data---explaining why there is no regularization effect of training with label noise for such networks.